-You want jeans and a t-shirt in dull, but not dirty looking colors.
+You want jeans and a t-shirt in dull, but not dirty-looking colors.
 Men in suits should only swap pants and ditch their coats and ties.
-Women in skirt-suits should avoid tight belts and large accessories.
-Both genders need sensible running shoes, so bring slip-on tennis shoes if you wear better at work.
+Women in skirt suits should avoid tight belts and large accessories.
+Both genders need sensible running shoes, so bring slip-on tennis shoes if you wear them better at work.

 Sunglasses, hoodies, and loose, generic clothing are all good additions.
 If you lived in Seattle in the 90s, then a plaid shirt and torn jeans would blend in.
 For NYC, you may need to add a warm undershirt.
 Be sensible about how the locals look and become one with the norm.

 Also, bring a hat to hide your hair or lack thereof.
 Better still, grab one of those novelty beanies with fake hair attached.
 The idea is to make yourself disappear.
 That means fade into the background and look like someone else.

 With luck, you’ll never be tracked by serious alphabet agencies who have facial recognition software and camera drones.
 However, this advice goes for both high and low-tech evasions.
 Your nose and ears give you away.